RaisingAwesome/Ghost-Catcher-Cam/README.md

       3. This will give you the name of the sound card.
 Edit ghostcv2.py on the 3 lines that contain amixer to ensure it is calling the sound card correctly.

+Fixing Boot Issues:
++If you get it working, it's best to never do an upgrade no matter how bad you feel like doing it.
++Often, it is the "import cv2" that is failing.
+It has been known to either cause a Segmentation Fault or some .o file problem.
++Some things to try:
+      sudo apt-get reinstall coreutils
+      sudo apt-get reinstall python3-opencv2

+### 9:  Good to Know Stuff
 Redirecting Command Line Output:

       When using os.system in Python, you typically want to hide all console messages by sending them to null.